-^ Pending Instructor and Program Director approval, Masters students may take up to 9 credit hours of electives from the Doctoral program's elective courses.
+^ Pending Instructor and Program Director approval, masters students may take up to 9 credit hours of electives from the doctoral program's elective courses.
 There are several options within the advanced couples; leadership; and neuroscience and medical family therapy tracks that are available.
-In all cases, it requires Program Director approval.
-These are doc level courses; there will not be masters level remediation for the course work; you will be expected to do the doc level work.
-To also note, as they are doc level courses, they will be billed the tuition at the doctoral rate.
+These are PhD-level courses; there will not be masters level remediation for the course work.
+As they are PhD level courses, they will be billed the tuition at the doctoral rate.